 Implementing a robust monitoring program of your field-based interactions with health care professionals is a challenging, time consuming and expensive endeavor.
 However, ignoring this vital element of an effective compliance program can prove even more costly in the long run.
 Field-based interactions with health care professionals conducted by company representatives and contracted physicians have come under ever increasing scrutiny by government regulators and can expose your company to significant risk if not conducted properly.
 Regularly monitoring a sample of these interactions can help you identify and correct non-compliant behavior early and demonstrate your commitment to compliant management of these legitimate and useful interactions.

-Robert Merrill is president of Searchlight Compliance Advisors.
+About the Author Robert Merrill is president of Searchlight Compliance Advisors.
 Under his direction, the company provides compliance advisory services for general counsel, compliance office, board of directors and internal audit functions.
 Services include the following: compliance monitoring and auditing, compliance program reviews, specific legal and regulatory risk assessments, performance assessments, policy development, global investigations and corporate governance.